 - U.S. Equity: These are stocks and companies based in the United States.

-- International Equity: These are stocks and companies located other than Canada and the United States.
+- International Equity: These are stocks and companies other than Canada and the United States.

 - Fixed Income: These refer to bonds.

 Opening a Questrade Portfolio account is so easy.
-All you need is to follow these four steps:
+All you need is to follow these steps:

-- Provide answers to questions.
-(These will determine your investment goal and risk tolerance and help the system recommend a suitable portfolio.
+- Provide answers to the questionnaire.
+These will determine your investment goal and risk tolerance and help the system recommend a suitable portfolio.